j20232/bnp/docs/source/modules/conversion.rst

 .. py:function:: any2np(obj, dtype=np.float32, **kwargs)

-    Convert any objects in Blender to `np.ndarray` at current frame
+    Convert any objects in Blender to `np.ndarray` at current frame.

     :param obj: any object such as `mathutils.Vector`, `mathutils.Matrix`, and so on
     :param dtype: dtype